bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 ## Stage 2: Editor-Game Interaction

+- [ ] provide the editor with access to the game's code, allowing it to correctly initialize objects
+  - [ ] game-specific rendering techniques display correctly in the editor's scene editing
 - [ ] users can press a button in the editor, launching the game from the very beginning
 - [ ] users can press a button in the editor, and their game will run, loading the currently active scene
+- [ ] asset hotreloading, allowing changes in the asset file to be reflected in the editor and game views
 - [ ] components that reference assets can be changed to load a new asset via a file dialog
 - [ ] components can be added and removed, including components specific to the user's game
 - [ ] entities can be spawned and despawned via a GUI
 - [ ] entity hierarchies can be spawned and despawned via a GUI
   - [ ] manually
   - [ ] by composing scene files
-- [ ] game-specific rendering techniques display correctly in the editor's scene editing
 - [ ] distinct editor and game views that can be run simultaneously
 - [ ] live edit resource and component data in the editor view while the game is running